Support Trails on our National Forests Today!

 Pretty cool right?

 But imagine trying to maintain that vast trail network.
 That’s what the USDA Forest Service tries to do every day, along with managing our forests for a host of other critical priorities like wildlife habitat, clean water and wildfire.
-Unfortunately, with the limited resources Congress provides and a staff spread thin, the Forest Service just can’t maintain all those trails, even with the help of dedicated trail partners.
+Unfortunately, with limited resources and a staff spread thin, the Forest Service just can’t maintain all those trails, even with the help of dedicated trail partners.

 But, with your help, these incredible trails will get a big boost in 2018.

 This year marks the 50th Anniversary of the National Trails System Act, and the NFF is celebrating The Summer of Trails ins support of all National Forest trails!

 What are we doing?
 The NFF is raising money to improve trail conditions on these beloved trails through a crowd-funding campaign we’re calling The Summer of Trails.
 From now until the end of September, we’re working to raise $500,000 for our trails.
 What’s even better than $500,000? $1,000,000 for our trails!
 Yes, the Forest Service will match the funds raised by the NFF, up to $500,000, meaning that, if we're successful, we'll be investing $1,000,000 (or more) in critical trail maintenance projects across the National Forest System.

 It’s easy to participate.
 Just go to our crowd-funding campaign page: crowdrise.com/SummerOfTrails and make a donation.
 Whatever you donate will be matched by the Forest Service.
 Help us spread the word by encouraging your friends and family to donate.